 SBC recently caught up with David Benattar, The Warehouse Group’s (TWG) Sustainability Lead and SBC Advisory Board member, about TWG’s recent exciting announcement of its historic solar deal with Lodestone Energy, which will see more than 260 sites across the country powered by the sun as early as 2026.
 Here’s what David had to say.

-Q: What motivated you to switch to 100% solar?
+Q: What motivated you to pursue this solar deal?

 A: Our sustainability goals are ambitious, and one of them is to achieve zero emissions in our operations by 2040, with interim targets to 2030 and 2025.
 Achieving these targets relies in great part on shifting to zero emissions electricity.
 Being powered by solar means we’re making strides toward that goal years in advance.
 By the end of December 2026, we anticipate eliminating close to 100% of all our electricity emissions in New Zealand.
 And the other side of the solar coin is about financial performance.
 Solar electricity generation is now very competitive and the deal with Lodestone will deliver significant savings compared to our traditional electricity supply.